Fixing Comm Dysfunctions

 That was my theory.

-Which failed miserably for her.
+Which failed miserably.

 But it’s what my daughter needed me to do well.
 And she’s very important to me.